 While popular social media platforms, such as Twitter and Facebook, allow you to reach a wide target audience, you aren’t the only business trying to gain new customers and keep their current ones.

-When you use mobile marketing, customers are more likely to read the text message, and your post will not be set aside.
+When you use mobile marketing, customers are likelier to read the text message, and your post will not be set aside.

 Making a Connection